RBS fails Bank of England stress test, must bolster capital

 The FPC also published on Wednesday an assessment of insurers' investment activities, concluding that changes were needed to the EU's insurance rules known as Solvency II.

-(Reporting by Huw Jones and David Milliken)
+(Reporting By Huw Jones and David Milliken, writing by Lawrence White; Editing by Rachel Armstrong)